 EXPORT TRADE

-This is one of the branch of foreign trade dealing with selling of goods, raw materials or services to foreign countries.
+This is one of the branches of foreign trade dealing with selling goods, raw materials, or services to foreign countries.

-• Direct export trade: This is when the sellers exports goods themselves it does not involve the use of agents.
+• Direct export trade: This is when the seller exports goods themselves; it does not involve the use of agents.

 • Indirect export trade: This is when export of goods and services is through appointed agents who work for a commission.